HSBC hands CEO Gulliver 7.4 million pounds 2012 pay package

-LONDON HSBC handed a 7.4 million pound ($11.1 million) pay package to Chief Executive Stuart Gulliver for 2012, the bank said in its annual report.
+LONDON HSBC handed a 7.4 million pound pay package to Chief Executive Stuart Gulliver for 2012, the bank said in its annual report.

 Europe's biggest bank said its five best-paid employees earned a total of 27.8 million pounds in 2012, including 21.5 million pounds in bonuses.
 Its highest paid banker who is not a director was paid 7 million pounds.